Graycot/flashautoabq-mockup2/time.md

 - Installed SplideJS library to handle image carousel functionality
 - Customized image carousel
 - Redesigned Contact page to be modern and information dense with a focus on functionality.

+## **5/19/2022 10:22pm - 5/19/2022 11:41am: 1 hour 19 min**

+- Rewrote header/navbar into TailWind.
+- Removed SplideJS due to unexpected performance hit on initial load.
+Currently looking at a FlowBite/TailWind component as a replacement for the image carousel.
+- Changed color scheme and background iframe contrast on Contact page.